-The “Wireshark Labs” freely available on-line as a supplement to the book “Computer Networking: A Top Down Approach - Jim Kurose, Keith Ross” are an excellent suite of examples in this respect.
+The “Wireshark Labs” freely available on-line as a supplement to the book “Computer Networking: A Top Down Approach - Jim Kurose, Keith Ross” are an excellent suite of examples.
 Each of the labs consists of a document with step-by-step instructions for capturing packets from a live connection and for analyzing important properties of the captured traffic.
 Furthermore, for each lab, a file with traffic already captured is available.

 Before looking at the labs, please read the notes below carefully.

 Students are strongly advised to execute autonomously the following Wireshark labs (see above), in the specified order:

 The first lab can be executed at the very beginning of the course.
 The second lab can be executed after the early lectures on TCP, more or less in parallel with those lectures.

 Execution of these labs is not a requirement for the exam.
 There will be no formal control over whether they have actually been carried out.
 Their execution may be very useful to students irrespective of the exam, though.